jlimpiado/jlimpiado/README.md

 👋 Hi there!
 I am **Joshua B. Limpiado**.

-College student at Polytechnic University of the Philippines, Institute of Technology.
+Graduate student of the Polytechnic University of the Philippines, Institute of Technology.
 In pursuit at discovering and acquiring the necessary *skill* and *knowledge* in **Web Development**.
+At the same time, gain experience to further develop my communication skills specially in a team and working environment.

-Current known and used Techs:
+Current known and used Programming languages/libraries or Technologies:
 - ReactJS
-- HTML4
+- HTML
-- CSS3 [SCSS]
+- CSS [SCSS]
 - JAVASCRIPT ES6
+Others:
+- Java
+- Php
+- MySQL
+- PostgreSQL
 <hr>

 WEBSITE: [JL WEB](https://d3vlimpiado.netlify.app/)